Azure/ALZ-Bicep/docs/wiki/PolicyDeepDive.md

 - For each assignment, click the ellipsis and select Delete Assignment.
 - Once all policy assignments are deleted, go to the Definitions pane, search for the definition.
 Once found click the ellipsis and choose Delete Policy Definition
-- Follow the next steps in fixme to deploy policy assignments with the Azure built-in policy
+- Follow the steps in [Manually synchronize your local repo with ALZ-Bicep](#manually-synchronize-your-local-repo-with-alz-bicep) to synchronize policy updates from the ALZ-Bicep repository to your local repo.

 ### Migrate ALZ custom policies in initiatives to built-in policies